OpenWaterFoundation/owf-lib-viz-highcharts-js/README.md

 > cd git-repos
 > git clone https://github.com/OpenWaterFoundation/owf-lib-viz-highcharts-js
 ```
-The repository contains multiple folders that include time series examples using different sets of data.
+The repository contains multiple folders that include time series examples using different sets of data as well as heatmap examples.

+Timeseries - examples graphing time series data
+* TSTool-Large-Data-Example - example of graph for > 15,000 data points
+* TSTool-Small-Data-Example - example of graph for < 150 data points

 ## Additional Documentation

 See also: